jinghuazhao/Computational-Statistics/docs/SYSTEMS.md

 Click OK, then Apply, then Apply changes to this folder only

-For old Windoes build, there is complaint about writing BIOS then an update called `wsl_update_x64.msi` is required.
-A comparison of WSL 1 and WSL 2 can be seen from <https://aka.ms/wsl2> (<https://learn.microsoft.com/en-us/windows/wsl/compare-versions>).

-It is easy to work with mobaXterm, https://mobaxterm.mobatek.net/.
+It is easy to work with mobaXterm, <https://mobaxterm.mobatek.net/>.
 At its`Advanced WSL settings` tab, choose `Graphical environments` such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
 The corresponding installations are `ubuntu-gnome-desktop` (gnome-session-bin), `lubuntu-desktop`, `xubuntu-desktop` (in fact xfce4-session, xubuntu-core, xubuntu-default-settings), respectively.